bloq/memds/README.md

 memds is Version 3:  Formally model the network protocol and database namespace.
 Represent abstract data types as CLASS.METHOD internal Remote Procedure Calls (RPCs), batched together as a bytecode-like stream of database mutation operations.

+## Status

+This project is alpha status; brand new; wet cement.
+Proceed with with that caveat in mind.

+Contributors via Pull Request are welcome.

 ## Model & design comparisons

 ### Model caveats